schund/salt/README.md

 * drbd

-Show the Installation and Configuration of Software if every config file has the same content on all targeted Minions.
+Shows the Installation and Configuration of Software if every config file has the same content on all targeted Minions.

 * corosync